-Name Age Director Since Positions Held and Specific Experience and Qualifications John R. Holder 62 2009 Mr. Holder is Chairman and Chief Executive Officer of Holder Properties, Inc., a commercial and residential real estate development, leasing and management company, and has held that position since 1989.
-Mr. Holder has served as Chief Executive Officer of Holder Properties since 1980.
-He is a member of the Board of Directors and Compensation, Nominating and Governance Committee of Genuine Parts Company and also serves on the Board of Directors of SunTrust Bank's Atlanta Region.
-Mr. Holder's strategic leadership in the growth of Holder Properties, as well as his extensive involvement in the financial and marketing areas of that business, serves our Board well.
-His service as the Chairman and Chief Executive Officer of Holder Properties, together with various board affiliations which has included civic organizations and membership on the Audit and Compensation, Nominating and Governance Committees of Genuine Parts Company, has given him leadership experience, business acumen and financial literacy beneficial to our Board and Audit Committee.
-Dennis M. Love 61 2008 Mr. Love retired as Chairman of Printpack Inc., a manufacturer of flexible and specialty rigid packaging, in January 2017, a position he held since 2005.
+Name Dennis M. Love Age Positions Held and Specific Experience and Qualifications Dennis IVI.
+LOVE 62 Director Since 2008 Mr. Love retired as Chairman of Printpack Inc., a manufacturer of flexible and specialty rigid packaging, in January 2017, a position he held since 2005.
 Mr. Love also served as Chief Executive Officer of Printpack Inc. from 1987 until his retirement from that position during 2016.
 Mr. Love served as a director of AGL Resources, Inc. from 1999 until that company's merger with Southern Company in July 2016.
-Mr. Love is also a director of the Cleveland Group, Inc. and a member of the SunTrust Advisory Board.
-Mr. Love has close to 30 years of experience as a chief executive and has extensive service as a director of public companies, including having served on the Compensation and Employee Benefits Committee of Caraustar Industries, Inc. and the Nominating, Governance and Corporate Responsibility Committee of AGL Resources, Inc. The insight Mr. Love gained through these board affiliations serves our Board well.
-In addition, Mr. Love's stewardship of Printpack Inc.'s successful domestic and international acquisitions allows him to offer key insights into our operations and strategic decision making.
-Clarence H. Smith 66 2003 Mr. Smith is Chairman of the Board, President and Chief Executive Officer of Haverty Furniture Companies, Inc., a full-service home furnishings retailer.
-Mr. Smith was elected Chairman of Haverty Furniture Companies, Inc. in 2012 and has served as its President and Chief Executive Officer since 2003.
-He served as President and Chief Operating Officer of Haverty Furniture Companies, Inc. from 2002 to 2003, Chief Operating Officer of Haverty Furniture Companies, Inc. from 2002, and Senior Vice President, General Manager-Stores of Haverty Furniture Companies, Inc. from 1996 to 2000.
-Mr. Smith serves on the Executive Committee of Haverty Furniture Companies, Inc. Mr. Smith has over 20 years of senior management experience at Haverty Furniture Companies, Inc., an Atlanta- based, publicly traded company with over 120 stores in 16 states in the Southern and Midwest regions of the United States, which affords our Board and our Nominating, Compensation & Governance Committee valuable insight into compensation, governance and general business practices at a company with a brand management focus and retail and other direct-to-consumer business activities.
-5
+Mr. Love is also a director of the Cleveland Group, Inc. Mr. Love has approximately 30 years of experience as a chief executive and has extensive service as a director of public companies, including having served on the Compensation and Employee Benefits Committee of Caraustar Industries, Inc. and the Nominating, Governance and Corporate Responsibility Committee of AGL Resources, Inc. The insight Mr. Love gained through these board affiliations serves our Board well.
+In addition, Mr. Love's stewardship of Printpack Inc.'s successful domestic and international acquisitions allows him to offer key insights into our operations and strategic decision making, making him a valuable asset to our Board and Audit Committee.
+Clarence H. Smith 67 2003 Mr. Smith is Chairman of the Board, President and Chief Executive Officer of Haverty Furniture Companies, Inc., a full-service home furnishings retailer.
+Mr. Smith was elected Chairman of Havertys in 2012 and has served as its President and Chief Executive Officer since 2003.
+He served as President and Chief Operating Officer of Havertys from 2002 to 2003, Chief Operating Officer of Havertys from 2000 to 2002 and Senior Vice President, General Manager-Stores of Havertys from 1996 to 2000.
+Mr. Smith serves on the Executive Committee of Havertys.
+Mr. Smith has over 20 years of senior management experience at Haverty Furniture Companies, Inc., an Atlanta-based, publicly traded company with over 120 stores in 16 states in the Southern and Midwest regions of the United States, which affords our Board and our NC&G Committee valuable insight into compensation, governance and general business practices at a company with a brand management focus and retail and other direct-to-consumer business activities.